Enki: Gilgamesh, Enkidu and the Netherworld

-The second section of the prologue of this sumerian poem describes Enki’s journey into the Underworld by boat, in an unnamed body of water, when he is suddenly attacked.
-The reason for Enki’s journey is unknown, and it’s outcome is not told by the poet, either because it was so well known that it didn't need to be told, or because it was unimportant to the narrative of this poem.
-At the end of the composition, when Enkidu is trapped in the Underworld after not following the instructions for the proper behaviour there, Gilgamesh appeals to the gods to bring him back.
-Enlil refuses to help him, but Enki accepts, and asks Utu to open a passage so Enkidu is able to leave the Underworld.
+The second section of the prologue of this Sumerian poem describes Enki's journey into the Underworld by boat, in an unnamed body of water, when he is suddenly attacked.
+The reason for Enki's journey is unknown, and its outcome is not told by the poet, either because it was so well known that it did not need to be told, or because it was unimportant to the narrative of this poem.
+At the end of the composition, when Enkidu is trapped in the Utu to open a passage so Enkidu is able to leave the Underworld.

 The Death of Gilgamesh

-In this sumerian poem, Enki sends a vision to the protagonist, who lies sick on his deathbed.
+In this Sumerian poem, Enki sends a vision to the protagonist, who lies sick on his deathbed.
 In the vision, he sees the assembly of the gods.
 They debate over his fate, as while he is a mortal, he is also the son of the goddess Ninsun.
-Enki says that the only man to receive immortality, Ziusudra, the flood survivor, received it in exceptional circumstances, and that Gilgamesh should therefore remain a mortal.
-The gods decree that while he is to die, he should have a preeminent position in the Underworld, similar to that of Ningishzida and Dumuzi, and that a wrestling festival should be set up in his honor.
+Enki says that the only man to receive immortality, Dumuzi, and that a wrestling festival should be set up in his honor.
 In another passage of the poem, with the advice of Enki, Gilgamesh organizes the building of his tomb with the help of the people of Uruk.
 The tomb is built in stone in the river bed of the Euphrates, which was diverted for the construction.

 In version B of the sumerian poem Gilgamesh and Huwawa, Enki provides Gilgamesh with advice on how to defeat Huwawa, apparently speaking it through Enkidu.

-In an atypical variant of the Epic of Gilgamesh preserved from the fragment of a tablet dated to the beginning of the Middle Babylonian Period and perhaps originating in the realm of the First Sealand Dynasty, the name of Enkidu is replaced by ^{d}40, elsewhere used to represent Ea, and the name of Gilgamesh is replaced by ^{d}30, elsewhere used to represent Sîn.
+In an atypical variant of the Epic of Gilgamesh preserved from the fragment of a tablet dated to the beginning of the Middle Babylonian period and perhaps originating in the realm of the First Sealand dynasty, the name of Enkidu is replaced by ^{d}40, elsewhere used to represent Ea, and the name of Gilgamesh is replaced by ^{d}30, elsewhere used to represent Sîn.
 Uruk is replaced by Ur in this variant.
 The reason for these substitutions is unclear.
-The preserved parts of the story are the passages relating Enkidu’s initiation into human culture and the interpretation of Gilgamesh’s dreams by his mother.
+The preserved parts of the story are the passages relating Enkidu's initiation into human culture and the interpretation of Gilgamesh's dreams by his mother.